 Anti-infectives Screening Core

-NYU School of Medicine’s Anti-infectives Screening Core facilitates preclinical drug development for neglected parasitic diseases.
+NYU Langone's Anti-infectives Screening Core facilitates preclinical drug development for neglected parasitic diseases.

 We enable quick and accurate in vitro and in vivo testing of drugs and other candidates, such as antibodies and peptides, against diseases that have murine models of infection.
-As a researcher, you have access to the specialized facilities and expertise available in NYU School of Medicine’s Department of Microbiology.
+As a researcher, you have access to the specialized facilities and expertise available in NYU Langone's Department of Microbiology.

 Our experts are here to help you examine the activity of potential anti-infectives for four neglected tropical diseases: malaria, Chagas disease (also referred to as South American trypanosomiasis), human African trypanosomiasis, and leishmaniasis.